gisaia/ARLAS-web-components/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0 - see the [LICENSE.txt](https://github.com/gisaia/ARLAS-web-components/blob/develop/LICENSE.txt) file for details.
+These projects are licensed under the Apache License, Version 2.0 - see the [LICENSE.txt](https://github.com/gisaia/ARLAS-web-components/blob/develop/LICENSE.txt) file for details.

 ## Acknowledgments

-This project has been initiated and is maintained by Gisaïa.
+This repository has been initiated and is maintained by Gisaïa.